View courses in

 SDM OR 530: Orthodontics

 This predoctoral course discusses concepts in the growth and development of the craniofacial complex, the diagnosis, etiology and development of malocclusions with special focus on their diagnosis and multidisciplinary treatment planning.
-Intervention in growth problems for children and minor tooth movement for adults are included as well as an Invsalign certification course.
+Intervention in growth problems for children and minor tooth movement for adults are included as well as access to Invisalign Onboarding.

 SDM OS 530: Oral Surgery

 This course is an introduction to the basic concepts and techniques of tooth removal as well as minor and major oral surgical procedures.
 Patient history and physical examination are described along with the prevention and management of medical emergencies in the dental office.
 Emphasis will be given to the pre-surgical patient evaluation, risk management, and basic surgical principles.

 SDM OS 640: Clinical Oral Surgery